jonnonz1/nz-statute-book/acts/public/2000/employment-relations-act-2000.md

   (a) mediation under this Part; and
   (b) agreed terms of settlement under section 149(1).
 (2) Despite subsection (1), a person who is employed or engaged by the chief executive to provide mediation services and who holds a general authority to sign agreed terms of settlement under section 149(1) must not sign agreed terms of settlement in which a party agrees to forgo all, or part, of the party's entitlements specified in subsection (3).
-(3) This section applies to wages or holiday pay or other money payable by the employer to the employee under the Minimum Wage Act 1983, the Holidays Act 2003, the Home and Community Support (Payment for Travel Between Clients) Settlement Act 2016, the Support Workers (Pay Equity) Settlements Act 2017, or the Fair Pay Agreements Act 2022.
+(3) This section applies to wages or holiday pay or other money payable by the employer to the employee under the Minimum Wage Act 1983, the Holidays Act 2003, the Home and Community Support (Payment for Travel Between Clients) Settlement Act 2016, or the Support Workers (Pay Equity) Settlements Act 2017.

 ### 149 Settlements
 (1) Where a problem is resolved, whether through the provision of mediation services or otherwise, any person—may, at the request of the parties to the problem, and under that general authority, sign the agreed terms of settlement.